Sandhurst, Berkshire

 Sandhurst is a town and civil parish in the Bracknell Forest borough in Berkshire, England.
-It is in the south eastern corner of Berkshire, and is situated 32 mi west-southwest of central London, 3 mi north west of Camberley and 5 mi south of Bracknell.
+It is in the south eastern corner of Berkshire, and is situated 32 mi west-southwest of London, 3 mi north west of Camberley and 5 mi south of Bracknell.
 Sandhurst is known worldwide as the location of the Royal Military Academy Sandhurst (often referred to simply as "Sandhurst", "The Academy" or "The RMA").
 Despite its close proximity to Camberley, Sandhurst is also home to a large and well-known out-of-town mercantile development.
-The site is named "The Meadows" and has a Tesco Extra hypermarket and a Marks & Spencer, two of the largest in the country.
+The site is named "The Meadows" and has a Tesco Extra superstore and a Marks & Spencer, two of the largest in the country.
 A large Next clothing and homeware store is open on the site of the old Homebase.

 Geography

-Sandhurst is in South East England near the junction of Berkshire, Hampshire and Surrey.
-The town has four main districts, from west to east: Little Sandhurst, Sandhurst (central) and College Town, with Owlsmoor to the northeast.
+Sandhurst is in South East England near the junction of Berkshire, Hampshire, and Surrey.
+The town has four main districts, from west to east: Little Sandhurst, Sandhurst (central), and College Town, with Owlsmoor to the northeast.
 North of the town are Edgbarrow Woods and a Site of Special Scientific Interest (SSSI) called Sandhurst to Owlsmoor Bogs and Heaths which includes the nature reserve of Wildmoor Heath.
 To the east is Broadmoor Bottom, an expanse of heathland together with fir tree plantations.
 This backs onto the high-security Broadmoor Hospital.

 Sandhurst is bordered, on the south, by the River Blackwater, and several of the Yateley Lakes along its course are within the parish, notably Trilakes with its country park.
 This is also the county boundary with Hampshire at Blackwater.
 The town of Crowthorne is to the north, the village of Finchampstead to the west, and Camberley, across the Surrey county boundary, is on its southeastern side.
 This is the closest sizeable town, though Sandhurst is also only 9.5 km south of the new town of Bracknell.
 The soil is sandy, with a subsoil of sand and gravel.